 The Jewish Quarter is now a bustling area with many shops and restaurants, though there are still reminders of its history in the street names like Calle Judios.
 There are also some signs and statues throughout the quarter reflecting the history of this area.

-Discover the Wonders of the Alcázar of the Christian Kings (Alcázar de Los Reyes Cristianos)
+Discover the Alcázar (Alcázar de Los Reyes Cristianos)

 There is a large and magnificent outdoor garden surrounded by the four towers of the Alcázar.
 The garden is one of the highlights of the building.
 It features large paths lined with cypress trees, beautiful fountains, ponds, citrus, and palms.
 It’s hard to believe you’re in the center of a city while in the garden, though you can climb the towers and walk along the ramparts to enjoy city views.